JetBrains/intellij-sdk-docs/topics/ui/controls/drop_down.md

 ![](menu_width.png){width=100}

 Choose a list length that eliminates unnecessary vertical scrolling.
 The minimum height of the list with scrolling is 200px.
-Expand the list to 600px if space is not constrained and the list does not hide meaningful information under it, e.g. the information that can be important to make a choice.
+Expand the list to 600px if space is not constrained and the list does not hide meaningful information under it, e.g., the information that can be important to make a choice.

 ![](menu_height.png){width=225}